Beta

 Light rail for the cleanest way in, Events by neighborhood for nearby plans, and Alerts before busy nights.

-Use the transit and event handoffs early if the trip is only partly about Capitol Hill itself.
+Open the transit and event pages early if the trip is only partly about Capitol Hill itself.

 Local travel notes